-Christmas desserts aren’t exactly light on the stomach and on a day of festive feasting, the prospect of one more mince pie may be enough to make you throw in the towel.
-As a result, a lot of home cooks will have leftover treats for days to come.
-Christmas pudding and cake can often keep for several months, provided they’re sealed and stored somewhere cool.
-However, other items, like enriched breads, have a much shorter shelf life, so we’ve devised recipes for using them in tempting sweets that will help you keep the party going just a little while longer.
+Christmas pudding and cake will often keep for several months, provided they’re sealed and stored somewhere cool.
+However, other items, like enriched breads, have a much shorter shelf life.
+Turn them into desserts anew with our clever recipes, sure to help you keep the party going a little while longer.

 How to use... leftover Christmas pudding